More coming soon ...

 invention and innovation.

-nomination has endorsed it, since most of his opponents have refused to denounce it, and since a
+has endorsed it, since most of his opponents have refused to denounce it, and since a majority of

-majority of young people appear to approve of it, now is a good time to ask: what exactly is
+young people appear to approve of it, now is a good time to ask: what exactly is socialism?

 2020/02 - The Dangers in Nationalizing Health Care - By now it should be clear to everyone that

-plan Americans know and are comfortable with and creating an entirely new, government-run
+Americans know and are comfortable with and creating an entirely new, government-run health care

-critique of the U.S. health care system, the subject of prices is front and center.
-See for example, It’
+of the U.S. health care system, the subject of prices is front and center.
+See for example, It’s the

-s the Prices Stupid: Why the United States Is So Different from Other Countries and the more
+Prices Stupid: Why the United States Is So Different from Other Countries and the more recent update.

 Skip to News for 2019 or 2021